danieljharvey/website-face/posts/2020-02-23-contract-testing.markdown

 am going to describe is hopefully less work.

-For example, a frontend says "I am going to call `/users/horse/1000` - is that cool?" and the contract test confirms that the backend is indeed "cool" with that.
+For example, a frontend says "I am going to call `/users/horse/1000` - is that cool?" and the contract test confirms that the backend is indeed "cool" with that, shows what kind of thing it would return from that call, to which the frontend confirms it is also "cool" with that.

+![This is the agreement between the services probably looked like.](/images/contract-handshake.png "This is what the agreement between the services probably looked like.")

 ### What is Quickcheck?